 Skills and requirements:

-Here are some questions you can ask a principal developer on the job interview:
+Here are some questions you can ask a principal developer during the job interview:

-Now you are equipped with more than just a guide on hiring the best talent and a platform with readily available, affordable, and effective IT professionals at Relevant.
+Now you are equipped with more than just a guide on hiring the best talent – but a platform with readily available, effective, and highly-skilled IT professionals at Relevant.

-We at Relevant software have been helping businesses assemble their teams for over seven years.
-With us, you can find tech specialists with the proper expertise and skills.
+At Relevant Software, we’ve been helping businesses build their teams for over ten years.
+With us, you can find tech specialists with the right expertise and skill set.